 - How often and how much HCG do I take?

 - The initial HCG study, conducted by Dr. Simeon in 1954, reported daily use of high dose intramuscular injections.
-Dr. Girouard's early research in the 1980's found that low dose weekly subcutaneous injections work just as or even more effectively by offering great benefits while minimizing any side effects.
+Based upon more recent studies and Dr. Girouard’s 30 plus years of clinical experience using HCG (extending back to his initial research in 1981) has shown that low dose subcutaneous injections actually work better with far fewer side effects and can be used long-term.
+Approximately 70% of patients prefer once a week injections.
 A number of patients experience greater benefit using bi-weekly or every other day injections.
-Your Provider will coordinate the best plan for you.
+High dose HCG promotes pre-adipocyte formation (i.e. more fat cells)!
+Your Weight Loss Expert will prescribe the best plan for you.

 - Is HCG safe for men?

 - The HCG used for the HCG weight loss protocol is actually already found in men.
 In fact, it is present in every human tissue, including males and non-pregnant women, as well as, pregnant woman.
 The HCG injections in men also have the added affect of increasing endogenous testosterone production.
 The higher testosterone levels also help to increase lean body mass in males.